Vileness

 Genesis 19:15-17, Jasher 19:48-50, Jubilees 16:7

-And when the morning arose, then the angels hurried Lot, saying, “Arise, take your wife, and your 2 daughters, which are here; unless you be consumed in the iniquity of the city.”
+When morning came, the angels urged Lot, saying, “Get up!
+Take your wife and your 2 daughters who are here, or you’ll be swept away in the punishment of the city.”

-And while he lingered, the men laid hold upon his hand, and upon the hand of his wife, and upon the hand of his 2 daughters; the LORD being merciful to him: and they brought him forth, all belonging to him, and set him without the city.
+But as he hesitated, the men took hold of his hand, his wife’s hand, and the hands of his 2 daughters—the LORD being merciful to him—and they brought him out with everything that belonged to him and led him outside the city.

 Lot requests that he and his family go to Zoar